safa-inc/game-service-cloud/README.md

 ### Join us
 If you are a developer, designer, or product manager, Join us!
-If you're interested in joining our team, please leave a message here.
+If you're interested in joining our team, [please leave a message here](https://github.com/safa-inc/game-service-cloud-docker/issues/1)https://github.com/safa-inc/game-service-cloud-docker/issues/1.
 We look forward to having you on board!